 If services can be accessed directly, an authentication service like Azure Active Directory or a dedicated authentication microservice acting as a security token service (STS) can be used to authenticate users.
 Trust decisions are shared between services with security tokens or cookies.
-(These tokens can be shared between applications, if needed, in ASP.NET Core with data protection services.)
+(These tokens can be shared between ASP.NET Core applications, if needed, by implementing cookie sharing.)
 This pattern is illustrated in Figure 9-2.